 Regarding weight-loss plateau solutions: You have heard whispers about it.
 You have heard people complain about it.
-Maybe you haven’t experienced it yet and maybe you are in one right now.
-That IT is a weight plateau.
+Maybe you haven’t experienced it yet.
+Maybe you are in it right now.

 A weight plateau occurs in sporadic intervals during weight loss.
 Every person that has lost a significant amount of weight will experience this at some point.
 If it hasn’t happened to you yet, do not be surprised when it does.
 It is completely normal.
-Please read that again….IT IS NORMAL.

 Even though it is a typical occurrence, weight plateaus are frustrating.
 It can be very frustrating to eat on plan and continue regular exercise, but see the same weight on the scale over and over again.